 Ivery rarely wear head-to-toe black, and I didn’t here either, because, as you can see, I added a pair of red shoes to make the overall look a little bit less funereal.
 It might be a colour associated with funerals, and other Un-Fun things in life, though, but black can also be very dramatic, which is why I occasionally like to completely ignore all of that well-meaning style advice that says redheads/pale people shouldn’t wear it, and give it a go.
 With this particular outfit (and also the one above it), I’m also avoiding the advice that says you shouldn’t match your bag to your shoes: I don’t do it all the time, and don’t believe that accessories should always match, but I don’t think it’s as huge a crime of fashion as some people like to make out, either.
 Can you tell I’m not a fan of fashion “rules”?

 These blue gingham print trousers were just crying out to be worn with a bright colour: don’t get me wrong, I love my neutrals, and nude or gold shoes are very close to red ones in my affections, but they’d have looked a little too plain with this look, which needed something fun to finish it off.
 Almost any bright colour would have worked here, but red, white and blue is always a winner in my book, so red, white and blue won the day!

-OK, I’m cheating a bit here because this is really just a variation on the black and white look, above, but there’s something about polka dots that makes them just perfect for red shoes: together, they create a bit of a pin-up inspired look, which I don’t think I’ll ever get bored of, no matter how many times I wear it.
+OK, I’m cheating a bit here because this is really just a variation on the black and white look, above, but there’s something about polka dots – whatever colour they happen to come in – that makes them just perfect for red shoes: together, they create a bit of a pin-up inspired look, which I don’t think I’ll ever get bored of, no matter how many times I wear it.